-A station contact, F_C , may be any length but is defined as the lesser of the spacecraft's: scheduled pass duration, viewperiod, or 12 hours.
+A station contact, F_C , may be any length but is defined as the lesser of the spacecraft's: scheduled pass duration or viewperiod.

-For a standard pass, a 45-minute pre-configuration and a 15-minute post-configuration time must be added to each scheduled pass to obtain the station contact time (other configuration times apply to Beacon Monitoring and Delta-DOR passes - see relevant cost sections below).
-Note that scheduled pass-lengths should be integer multiples of 1-hour.
+For a standard pass, a 45-minute setup and a 15-minute tear-down time must be added to each scheduled pass to obtain the station contact time (other configuration times apply to Beacon Monitoring and Delta-DOR passes - see relevant cost sections below).
+Note that scheduled pass-lengths should be integer multiples of 1-hour with a maximum of 8 hours per pass.

 Total DSN cost is obtained by partitioning mission support into calendar weeks, grouping weeks having the same requirement in the same year, multiplying by weighted Aperture Fee, and summing these fees over the mission's duration.
-Aperture Fees include several services in the following categories: command, telemetry, tracking and navigation, radio science, radio astronomy, radar science, routine compatibility testing, and TMS Manager.
+Aperture Fees include several services in the following categories: command, telemetry, tracking, radio science, radio astronomy, radar science, routine compatibility testing, and TMS Manager and support.